ratrocket/alpine-droplet/README.md

 ## List of Alpine branches

+UPDATE: the `build-image.sh` gets the latest explicit version number using lynx and a bunch of other stuff.

-To provide argument to `--branch` for the `alpine-make-vm-image` script, which in my version of this, is required (just to get a good filename).
+~~To provide argument to `--branch` for the `alpine-make-vm-image` script, which in my version of this, is required (just to get a good filename).~~

+You can still check to see if the latest built image is up-to-date or not by checking here:

 https://alpinelinux.org/releases/

-(UPDATE: the `build-image.sh` gets the latest explicit version number using lynx and a bunch of other stuff.)

 ## Dealing with the git submodule